-If you’re like many people who ask our dentist in McAllen, TX about the difference between metal dentures vs plastic dentures, we thought we’d write this article to help answer some of your questions.
+If you’re like many people who ask our dentist about the difference between metal dentures vs plastic dentures, we thought we’d write this article to help answer some of your questions.

 Plastic dentures are generally the best if you don’t have any teeth.
 However, if you do have teeth, it’s definitely worth considering a metal denture since they have so many advantages.